 |Mortgage costs per month||£600|

-Now let's consider buying a property through a property investment company.
-When you buy through a company, you still pay tax on your profits, but you pay corporation tax, not income tax.
+Now let's consider owning property through a limited company.
+When you buy through a company you still pay tax on your profits, but this is at a lower rate than income tax, and you can deduct your mortgage interest costs as an allowable expense.

-You're still making the same amount of gross profits, but this time you're paying just £798 of corporation tax, leaving you with £3402 of profit after tax.
+You're still making the same profit before tax, but this time you're paying just £798 of Corporation Tax, leaving you with £3,402 of remaining profit after tax.

 |Buy-to-let example property||Personally owned||Limited company owned|